Almeida100/Change-NODATA-values/README.md

 This plugin allows you to quickly and efficiently change the NODATA value of rasters.

 The default value is -9999, but user can choose any negative, positive, or 0 (zero) value and change the NODATA value in rasters.
-This plugin also allows you to change the coordinate system of the original raster.